-Dr. Pluta has expressed (Fall 2015) the intent to write a book as a part of her path toward fulfilling the requirements for research and scholarly activity for tenure.
-Due to this intention, the T&R committee of the Department of Political Science see the utility of providing more specific guidance on the progress expected in manuscript preparation, not only for tenure but for the pre-tenure reviews.
+Due to Gooch's intention to consider a book project in year 2 and beyond, the T&R committee of the Department of Political Science see the utility of providing more specific guidance on the progress expected in manuscript preparation, not only for tenure but for the pre-tenure reviews.
 This guidance is included in this addendum.
-However, it must be noted that the Department of Political Science Tenure Committee acknowledges that Dr. Pluta's research agenda may change over the course of six years and the inclusion of this addendum in no way precludes Dr. Pluta from pursuing primarily publication in prestigious journals as evidence of scholarly activity and research productivity.
+However, it must be noted that the Department of Political Science Tenure Committee acknowledges that Dr. Gooch's research agenda may change over the course of six years and the inclusion of this addendum in no way precludes Dr. Gooch from pursuing primarily publication in prestigious journals as evidence of scholarly activity and research productivity.

 Candidates for tenure must demonstrate a record of sustained scholarly productivity since their appointment.
 The recognized benchmark for high-quality contributions to scholarship is peer-reviewed publication.
 The most widely respected mode of scholarly contribution in the discipline of political science is the publication of peer-reviewed books.
-However, book publication is the most time-consuming as well as the most prestigious of research activities, standards for scholarly productivity must look not solely at the endpoints of finished publication, but at long-term progress toward goals that will advance the candidate's career as a scholar.
-Recent PhD's, especially, need support for developing their dissertations into book-length monographs.
+However, as book publication is the most time-consuming, standards for scholarly productivity must look not solely at the endpoints of finished publication, but at long-term progress toward goals that will advance the candidate's career as a scholar.

 To illustrate expected levels of scholarship during the first six years of an academic career, we have appended a sample timeline reflecting the path a productive scholar might take toward completion of a book-length monograph, along with information clarifying the steps in this process.
-If Dr. Pluta produces other forms of scholarship she would similarly be expected to show steady progress toward completion of her research plans.
+If Dr. Gooch produces other forms of scholarship she would similarly be expected to show steady progress toward completion of her research plans.